 The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation and ensures that there are adequate reserves to support the College's core activities.
-At the balance sheet date the income and expenditure reserve stands at a deficit of £5,240k (2019/20 £3,296k).
+At the balance sheet date the income and expenditure reserve stands at a positive of £19,883k (2020/21 £5,240k).
 It is the Corporation's intention to generate positive reserves over the life of the strategic plan through the generation of operating surpluses.